Amelia Island | Lot 124

 The Chrysler remained in his good care until August 1963, then was sold to Vernon Jarvis and exhibited at his family’s Early American Museum at Silver Springs, Florida.
 After nearly a quarter-century, it was acquired by the current owners in 1987, and has been displayed as-acquired in their private collection ever since.

 The car’s historic, largely cosmetic restoration remains intact, with its richly patinaed maroon finish, dark red leather interior, and tan cloth top; even the Gottlieb monogram, replacing the original Chrysler logo on the radiator shell, remains intact.
 The engine is equipped with the correct Silver Dome cylinder head, and retains its original block stamping, while the original body number tags are both still in place as well.
-Accessories include dual sidemount spares with their original covers, original side curtains, twin taillights, dual trumpet horns, and a Motorola radio.
+Accessories include dual sidemount spares with their original covers, original side curtains, twin taillights, and dual trumpet horns.
 Further, the car is accompanied by an impressive roster of spare parts, including two unrestored Stromberg DD-3 carburetors, N.O.S. manifold gaskets, correct zerk grease fittings, and original taillamp lenses.

 Especially interesting are five blank hubcaps, believed to hail from a second 1932 CL Imperial dual-windshield phaeton; this car, also owned by Joe Reindl, had been used by Charlie Chaplin in the 1940 film The Great Dictator.
 Robert Gottlieb was quite clear, in his letters on the subject, that his was not the Dictator car – but he may have acquired some trim pieces from it.
 For a full list of accompanying spares, please view the car’s files either at rmsothebys.com or via inquiry to an RM specialist.